Probing primordial black holes with anisotropies in stochastic gravitational-wave background: Angular power spectrum of the SGWB anisotropies

 The spatial shot noise can be evaluated using the expression \cite{Canas-Herrera:2019npr,Alonso:2020mva}

 where $r = \Delta\eta$ is the comoving distance and $\overbar{n}(r)$ is the comoving number density of binaries at a distance $r$, that emit \acp{GW} in the detection band.
 For demonstration, we consider a situation where the spectral bandwidth of the detector approximately covers the frequency range from $\nu^\mathrm{low} = 10^{-3}$~Hz to $\nu^\mathrm{high} = 10^{-2}$~Hz.
 The comoving number density of emitting sources can be estimated as $\overbar{n}(r)=\int_{t(r) + \tau(\nu_s^\mathrm{high})}^{t(r) + \tau(\nu_s^\mathrm{low})}\mathcal{R}_{X}(t^\prime)\mathrm{d}t^\prime$, where $\tau(\nu_\mathrm{s})\simeq 2.18(1.21 M_\odot/m_\mathrm{c})^{5/3}(100\mathrm{Hz}/\nu_\mathrm{s})^{8/3}$ is the coalescence time in units of seconds and $m_\mathrm{c}$ is the source-frame chirp mass, which in our case is given by $m_\mathrm{c}=2^{-1/5}m_0$.
-We note that while we focus on the LISA band in our study, the expressions are in fact generic.
+We note that while we focus on the \ac{LISA} band in our study, the expressions are in fact generic.

 It should be noted that the integral in Eq.~(\ref{eq:ssn}) is divergent for $r_\ast = 0$, and a positive lower limit should therefore be adopted in practice.
 Effectively, this constitutes in resolving the local sources within $r_\ast$, and subtracting their contribution from the background.
 In this work we set $r_\ast = 200$ Mpc for concreteness, but our results do not depend strongly on this choice.
+If we choose a larger $r_\ast$, the shot noise would be smaller.
+This implies that our choice is a conservative estimate for the LISA band.